technowar/dotfiles/README.txt

+[~/.*]

-dotfiles et al
+	Dotfiles et al.

 	This is a stripped down version of my old dotfiles.
 I've only included the essential stuff here.
 Mostly for `Go` and `Javascript` development.

 	Platforms that I've used this setup on are:
 	MacOS and ArchLinux